Foreign Exchange and Interest Rates A - Z

 If you lie short (have sold NOK 100,000), you’ll earn money for the exchange rate deviation.
 In other words, you will lose money if the price increases.
 Therefore, "Take profit" is below the level you have sold on if your position is short.

-Unrealised gain or loss is not real until you sell or buy.
-Only when you close your position (seller or buyer) will the gain or loss be real.
+Unrealised gain or loss is a positive or negative change in value “on paper”.
+Only when you close your position (i.e. sell or buy), will the profit or loss be real.

 A currency account is an account for regular incoming or outgoing payments in a foreign currency.